frederic-perez/AmE-dictionary/data/dictionary.md

 __acorn worm__ _n_ Any of a class (Enteropneusta) of burrowing wormlike marine animals having an acorn-shaped proboscis and classified with the hemichordates.
 __acorn__ _n_ :four::hammer: _The acorn don’t fall far from the tree._ _Mighty oaks from little acorns grow._ :es: bellota
 __acquaintance__ _n_ :pencil2:
-__acquiesce__ _vi_ :nine: /ak-wee-ESS/ /ak-wee-es/ To acquiesce is to accept, agree, or allow something to happen by staying silent or by not arguing.
+__acquiesce__ _vi_ :nine::m: /ak-wee-ESS/ /ak-wee-es/ To acquiesce is to accept, agree, or allow something to happen by staying silent or by not arguing.
 The word is somewhat formal, and is often used with _in_ or _to_.
 To agree to something or to accept something, although you do not want to. _Eventually, the professor acquiesced to the students’ request to have the seminar’s final class be a potluck lunch._ _Lucas was initially skeptical of the proposal, but acquiesced._
 __acquiescence__ _n_ :three::hammer:
 __acquiescent__ _adj_ Willing to carry out the orders or wishes of another without protest. _Syn_ biddable
 __acquisitive__ _adj_